archivd/interview-prep/resources/markdowns/gen-ai_role_questions.md

     <summary><strong>A chatbot is showing gender bias, e.g., HR jobs to women and Engineering jobs to men.
 How do you detect and fix this?</strong></summary>
     <br>
     <p>
     Detecting and remediating gender bias in chatbots requires a combination of systematic evaluation and targeted reengineering.
 Detection starts with input audits: prompt the bot with gender-neutral scenarios ("This person is a software engineer.
-What pronoun do you use?") and analyze if the bot exhibits stereotypes (e.g., “he” for engineers, “she” for HR roles).
+What pronoun do you use?") and analyze if the bot exhibits stereotypes (e.g., "he" for engineers, "she" for HR roles).
 Metrics like WEAT (Word Embedding Association Test), bias ladders, and disparity scores quantify model bias across occupations, pronouns, and sentiment.
     </p>
     <p>
     Remediation involves both pre- and post-processing techniques.
 In training, implement counterfactual data augmentation—introduce examples where women are engineers and men are in HR—so biases are disassociated from gender.
 Use fairness-aware loss functions or adversarial training to penalize the model for biased associations.
 After deployment, apply output filtering—post-process responses and flag or rewrite those that contain gendered stereotypes.
 Ongoing audits with human-in-the-loop review catch subtler biases and unintended edge cases.